Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Discussion

 \myparab{Generality of \sysname.} \sysname supports up to 10 parallelism dimensions via its topology encoding (\S\ref{sec:design}), easily accommodating the 3--5 dimensions typical of today's large-scale LLM pre-training~\cite{chu2025scaling,liu2024deepseek}.
 Beyond supervised training, \sysname can serve any ML workload whose communication can be decomposed into predictable phases.
-For instance, in MoE models, communication occurs during the routing of tokens to experts (dispatch and combine), which can be profiled similarly to collective operations.
-The shim can capture these patterns and reconfigure the optical rails accordingly.
-Similarly, \sysname can serve RL post-training which alternates between inference and training with distinct parallelism requirements~\cite{wu2025hybridflow}.
+For instance, OCS reconfiguration schedules can be tied to the KV-cache transfer pipelines in prefill-decode disaggregated inference workloads~\cite{patel2024splitwise,zhong2024distserve}. \del{For instance, in MoE models, communication occurs during the routing of tokens to experts (dispatch and combine), which can be profiled similarly to collective operations.
+The shim can capture these patterns and reconfigure the optical rails accordingly.}Similarly, \sysname can serve RL post-training workloads which alternate between inference and training with distinct parallelism requirements~\cite{wu2025hybridflow}.
 For multi-job environments, \sysname composes per-job topologies into a global OCS configuration, and the non-blocking properties of commodity OCSes~\cite{polatis_series7000} ensure that reconfiguring one job's circuits does not disrupt another's.
+Finally, for \alltoall traffic in expert parallelism, additional scheduling logic can be implemented to provision optimized topologies through demand prediction \cite{liao2025mixnet}, with its benefit limited by the predictability of the future expert \alltoall traffic and the prediction accuracy.

 \myparab{Scalability.} \sysname scales to large clusters using commodity OCSes.
-Liquid-crystal OCSes offer up to 512 ports with $\approx$100 ms reconfiguration latency~\cite{Coherent_OCS_2025}, which suffices to connect large scale-up domains (\eg NVL72) at hyperscaler-relevant scale---up to 18K GPUs per rail.
-Beyond this, hierarchical topologies such as BCube~\cite{sipac} can extend reach further, though current server architectures limit the number of per-GPU ports available to support additional hierarchy levels.
+Liquid-crystal OCSes offer up to 512 ports \del{with $\approx$100 ms reconfiguration latency}~\cite{Coherent_OCS_2025}, which suffices to connect large scale-up domains (\eg NVL72) at hyperscaler-relevant scale---up to 18K GPUs per rail.
+Beyond this, hierarchical or multi-plane topologies such as BCube~\cite{sipac,wu2025actina,araujo2026resilient} can extend reach further, though current server and NIC architectures limit the number of per-GPU ports available to support additional hierarchies or network planes.
+The ever-increasing switching speed of the optical interconnect (switches and transceivers) can also help address the diminishing window sizes at large scales (\S~\ref{sec:trace}).

 \myparab{Fault tolerance.} Photonic rails inherit the fault model of rail-optimized topologies~\cite{wang2024rail} without introducing new failure modes, while reducing failure points by eliminating switch ASICs, transceivers, and lasers from the datapath.
 Passive optical technologies~\cite{ballani2020sirius,benyahya2025mosaic} and rail redundancy can improve reliability further. \sysname is compatible with existing software-layer fault handling~\cite{gandhi2024recycle,jang2023oobleck,lao2024trainmover} and standard SDN controller replication~\cite{berde2014onos,hunt2010zookeeper}.